-As our guide to lead generation says, great content attract an audience, and an audience can generate leads.
+As our guide to lead generation says, great content attracts an audience, and an audience can generate leads.
 That’s why content marketing is so crucial for lead generation.

 - People read your blog post and grab your lead magnet, which shows they could be thinking about doing business with you.

 - Your visitors check out related resources that are part of your marketing or sales funnel.